house-of-giants/sheryl-glubok/src/about.md

 ---
 layout: about
 intro: >-
-  Ugh, bios!
-I've got as many of these as I do passwords.
+  Bios - I've got as many of these as I do passwords.
 It's always hard to convey self in a hundred words.
 I’m not a perfectly candid photo, or a list of accomplishments.
 I’m a Gen X’er through and through, and we have a severe aversion to people who take themselves too seriously.
 We lived through the "end of history."
 Then we watched history insist that it couldn't end.
 We’re